-The topping is a mixture of walnuts, coconut, brown sugar, vanilla, butter and cream.
-It’s sooooo decadent!
+On the top of the cake is a mixture of walnuts, coconut, brown sugar, vanilla, butter and cream.
+It’s sooooo decadent and is the best part, in my opinion!
 It reminds me a little of the topping on a German Chocolate Cake…minus the chocolate, of course.

 It is spread on after the cake is baked and then you broil it for a couple minutes to cook it.
 It melts and bubbles and is ready to eat shortly afterwards.